Your rights if your landlord is selling

 Your landlord must follow a strict legal process if they want to evict you to sell the property.
 They can only make you leave by getting an eviction order from a tribunal.

 Your landlord or letting agent cannot just tell you to leave.
-They must send you a valid eviction notice.
+They must send you a valid written eviction notice.
+This cannot be a text message.

 You do not have to leave by the date on your eviction notice.
 After this date, your landlord can apply to the First-tier Tribunal (Housing and Property Chamber) for an eviction order.